As a professional Freelance Copywriter, I am serious about running my business with integrity and protecting your right to privacy.

 - To respond to an enquiry you have made about my services

-This will be the data you have voluntarily provided me via a website contact form, email, telephone call/text message or direct message on social media.
+This will be the data you have voluntarily provided me via my WordPress website contact form, email, telephone call/text message or direct message on social media.

 2. To provide copywriting services

-If you hire me to write copy for you, I will need to hold your data for legitimate interests in order to provide the service you are paying me for.
+If you hire me to write copy for you, I will need to hold your data (usually just contact details) in order to provide the service you are paying me for.

 Your data will be used to fulfil the requirements of the agreed works and this will include: